Perfect even modules and the even filtration: Calculus of evenness

 is surjective and thus the structure map $A \rightarrow E'$ lifts to a map into $\bigoplus \Sigma^{k_{\alpha}} E$, so that the composite $A \rightarrow E' \rightarrow C$ vanishes.
 Thus, we have a factorization

 The second map vanishes by \cref{remark:extension_condition_in_envelope_as_relative_cohomology} since $\pi_{*}C$ is odd, proving the result. \end{proof}

-\begin{corollary}[Weak uniqueness of the $\pi_{*}$-even envelope of the unit] Any two $\pi_{*}$-even envelopes $R \rightarrow E$ and $R \rightarrow E'$ generate the same subcategory of $\Mod_{R}$ under direct sums, retracts and even (de)suspensions.
+\begin{corollary}[Weak uniqueness of the $\pi_{*}$-even envelope of the unit] If $R \rightarrow E$ and $R \rightarrow E'$ are $\pi_{*}$-even envelopes, then $E$ and $E'$ generate the same subcategory of $\Mod_{R}$ under direct sums, retracts and even (de)suspensions.
 This subcategory contains $\pi_{*}$-even envelopes of any perfect even. \end{corollary}

 As a corollary of the construction of $\pi_{*}$-even envelopes, we have the following characterization of even flat modules in terms of tensor products:

 \begin{proposition}[Lazard's Theorem] The following are equivalent for an $R$-module $M$: \begin{enumerate} \item $M$ is even flat in the sense of \cref{definition:even_flat_module} or \item for any right $R$-module $E$ such that $\pi_{*}E$ is even, $\pi_{*}(E \otimes_{R} M)$ is even. \end{enumerate} Moreover, if $R$ is connective, then it is enough to verify the second condition when $E$ is also connective. \end{proposition}